What is Interlibrary Loan?

 Where do I pick up my Interlibrary Loan materials?

 Library users are notified by email when their requested items are available.
 Journal articles requested will be posted to a web page accessible with your BSU username and password.
-Hard copy items can be picked up at the Main Circulation Reserves Desk, Bracken Library 1st Floor lobby, during library operating hours.
+Hard copy items can be picked up at the Library Information Desk, Bracken Library 1st Floor lobby, during library operating hours.
 A valid BSU ID must be shown to sign out hard copy available items.

 What is ILLiad?